Career Opportunities

 How to apply

-If you think this is the job for you, please submit a cover letter and resume to hr@reca.ca no later than March 15, 2024.
-Please include “Practice Review Administrator” in the subject line of your email.
+If you think this is the job for you, please submit a cover letter and resume to hr@reca.ca .
+The posting will remain open until a suitable candidate is placed.
+Please include “Regulatory Compliance Advisor” in the subject line of your email.
 We thank all applicants for their interest.
+We will only contact those individuals we are considering for interviews.
+We may consider your application for other job openings at RECA.

 The opportunity

-Are you a designated accounting professional or certified fraud examiner with a passion for sharing your industry knowledge with others?
-Are you committed to upholding the ethics and integrity of the real estate, mortgage brokerage, condominium management, and property management services industry?
+Are you a designated accounting professional, certified fraud examiner or certified internal auditor with a passion for sharing your experience and industry knowledge with others?
+Are you committed to upholding the ethics and integrity of the real estate, mortgage, condominium management, and property management services industries?
 Do you enjoy analyzing information and communicating the results to relevant stakeholders??
-RECA is looking for an organized and proactive self-starter ready to influence and educate brokers and licensees on industry standards.
+RECA is looking for an organized, proactive self-starter ready to influence and educate licensees on compliance with relevant legislations and industry standards.

 Role & responsibilities

-• review and analyze trust accounting at brokerages
+• conduct field audits to review and analyze trust accounting requirements for brokerages

 • examine transaction files, office management procedures, accounting practices, completeness of documentation, and file management practices